justin2004/weblog/DRAFTS/1G/README.md

 > Regardless of what the reasons, we believe that the (forced) choice of graph models slows the adoption of graphs because it creates confusion and segmentation in the graph database space.

 I agree with that but I am not sure if the optimal way to un-segment the graph database space is to work hard making a model (the "1G" model) to accommodate a metamodel that makes it more natural to skip thoughtful domain modeling.
+After AWS Neptune lands all the indecisive customers, the customers will still eventually have to get onto the important and tricky business of domain modeling so why not just have the customers start now.